andrasq/node-docs/fast-node.md

         for (i=0; i<1000; i++) a.shift();
         // 500 shifts / second
         // change the 150k to 100k to run 40,000x faster, 20m shifts/sec:

-- avoid sparse arrays
-- avoid iterating arrays with for (i in array)

 ### Objects